 Kibber, also known as Kyibar, is a small village located in the Spiti Valley at an altitude of 4270 metres in Himachal Pradesh.
 Surrounded by picturesque mountains and barren landscapes, Kibber boasts of being the highest village with a motorable road.
 The village is particularly famous for the local monastery and Kibber Wildlife Sanctuary.
-The high altitude and pollution-free environment make the village a perfect place for sky gazers and photographers.
-A feature of this village is the similar-looking houses.
-Around 40 houses had been built in Tibetan architecture and Tibetan Buddhism is the predominant religion.
+One can spend a day at the rest houses here, with the mountains watching over.
+A feature of this village is around 40 similar-looking houses built in Tibetan architecture.

-The apartments are all built with stone and similar patterns and barring the conventional building materials and bricks.
+The houses are all built with stone and similar patterns and barring the conventional building materials and bricks.
 Due to the lack of transportation material, the raw materials are taken from the neighbouring villages.
 It is the highest inhabited village with 77 houses with 366 people only.
 There are 187 men and 179 women in the town.

 Compare quotes from upto 3 travel agents for free

-₹ 1,400 onwards
+₹ 800 onwards